MMSD3.0: A Multi-Image Benchmark for Real-World Multimodal Sarcasm Detection: Experiments

 \subsection{Experimental Settings}

 We use Qwen2.5-VL-32B~\cite{Qwen2.5-VL} as the generator and GPT-4o~\cite{hurst2024gpt} as the evaluator.
-During the baseline implementation, we reproduce each method following its \textit{official} hyperparameters.
-In CIRM, we use AdamW~\cite{DBLP:conf/iclr/LoshchilovH19} as the optimizer.
-The learning rate is set to \(2e^{-5}\), with a weight decay of \(1e^{-5}\).
-The batch size is set to 16, and the model is trained for 30 epochs.
-All baseline construction and model training are conducted on a single NVIDIA H100 GPU with 80GB of memory.
+During baseline implementation, we reproduce each method following its \textit{official} hyperparameters.
+CIRM is implemented based on the Hugging Face Transformers library and optimized using AdamW~\cite{loshchilov2019adamw}.
+The learning rate is set to \(2e^{-5}\) with a weight decay of \(1e^{-5}\).
+The batch size is 8, and the model is trained for 20 epochs.
+All baseline construction and model training are conducted on a single NVIDIA H100 GPU (80 GB).